 RN and other patient care staffing levels for each department/ unit/clinic/work area, including overflow areas, shall be based on the acuity of the patients on the unit, the Hospital and the unit's census/volume, the skill of the personnel on the unit, and the magnitude/variety of the activities needed that shift, including but not limited to discharges, admissions, transfers, patient and family education/teaching, patient transports and use of restraints.

 These criteria will be applied on a consistent basis throughout the patient care areas including inpatient, outpatient and overflow areas.
 Evaluation of staffing needs will be done on a shift-by-shift basis and communicated by the unit charge nurse to the staffing census office.

-Management will collect data surrounding effectiveness indicators and share the data quarterly at the Joint Labor Management committee.
-Examples of indicators may include: patient falls, workplace injuries, patient complaints, percentage of shifts below matrix, numbers of new orientees including students, sick time usages, float pool hours utilized, overtime hours utilized, etc. In addition, for Health Care Specialists data regarding RVU’s (which incorporate the provider FTE, patient complexity, number of patient visits, etc.) will be collected.
+The employer will collect data surrounding effectiveness indicators and share the data quarterly at the Joint Labor Management committee.
+Examples of indicators may include: patient falls, workplace injuries, patient complaints, percentage of shifts below matrix, numbers of new orientees including students, sick time usages, float pool hours utilized, overtime hours utilized, etc. In addition, for Health Care Specialists collection of available data regarding RVU's (which incorporate the provider FTE, patient complexity, number of patient visits, etc.) will be discussed at JLM meetings.
 For the Airlift Northwest bargaining unit data on referral agency complaints and follow-up, flight volumes, missed flights (and reasons), response time, QA and QI and aircraft out of service will be provided to the extent such data are collected.

 Employees, individually or as a group, believing there is an immediate, continuous or potential workload/staffing problem are encouraged to document the problem and bring that problem to the attention of the supervisor or nurse manager at any time throughout the fiscal year.